ggandor/leap.nvim/README.md

 noise.)

-The **one-step shift between perception and action** is the big idea that cuts the Gordian knot: a fixed pattern length combined with ahead-of-time labeling can eliminate the surprise factor from the search-based method (which is the only viable approach - see "jetpack" above).
-Fortunately, a 2-character pattern
-\- the shortest one with which we can play this trick - is also long enough to sufficiently narrow down the matches in the vast majority of cases.
+The **one-step shift between perception and action** is the big idea that cuts the Gordian knot: a fixed pattern length combined with previewing labels can eliminate the surprise factor from the search-based method (which is the only viable approach - see "jetpack" above).
+Fortunately, a 2-character pattern \- the shortest one with which we can play this trick - is also long enough to sufficiently narrow down the matches in the vast majority of cases.

 Fixed pattern length also makes **(safe) automatic jump to the first target**